FREE U.S. SHIPPING ON RETAIL ORDERS OF $75+

 What is Salicylic Acid (SA)?

 When it comes to skincare products, there are two classes of acids you'll often notice: beta hydroxy acids (BHAs) and alpha hydroxy acids (AHAs).
 Salicylic acid is a beta-hydroxy acid and belongs to the class of salicylates.
 It is derived from willow bark and also naturally occurs in sweet birch bark, and wintergreen leaves, but synthetic versions are also used in skincare products.
+Learn more about how to apply salicylic acid in this blog by BelleCote Paris.

 benefits-of-salicylic-acid